nocai/dotfiles/README.md

 ## Terminal

-I use [iTerm2](https://github.com/gnachman/iTerm2), the sanest (though not the fastest) terminal emulator on macOS and [Alacritty](https://github.com/alacritty/alacritty) on Linux.
+On macOS I use [iTerm2](https://github.com/gnachman/iTerm2), the sanest (though not the fastest) terminal emulator for the platform.
+I use [Alacritty](https://github.com/alacritty/alacritty) on Linux.

 - zsh + a handful of plugins managed with